joyboyKarthick/relationColumnCombinationGenerator/README.md

     [app3, resource4, delete]

 8. **Handle Output:**
-   - By implement destinationHook Process or store generated permutations as required by your application.
+   - By implement destinationHook.
+Process or store generated permutations as required by your application.

 ## Example Code
 you can use, extend or refer predefined template for design your needs.